ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

 Check you the [full source code of the project here on github][4] or download it as a [zip file][5].

 ## It's a trap
-You might have noticed in the documentation for one of the [`SelectList` constructors][6] a beningly named parameter `selectedValue`, whose name suggests that you should, naturally, use it to select an item in the list.
+You might have noticed in the documentation for one of the [`SelectList` constructors][6] a benignly named parameter `selectedValue`, whose name suggests that you should, naturally, use it to select an item in the list.
 The description only confirms this.
 But there be dragons.

-This parameter is meant to be used as a __default value__ when form with a drop down is rendered for the first time.
+This parameter is meant to be used as a __default value__ when a form with a drop down is rendered for the first time.
 A good example would be trying to pre-fill new user's state based on their IP address to save them some time.